 A value of 1 in the Requested Time To Termination Present subfield indicates that a Requested Time To Termination subfield is present in the Enhanced Broadcast Services Request Tuple field; otherwise the Requested Time To Termination subfield is not present.

+(#2180) A value of 1 in the Request Target AP Info subfield indicates that a Target AP BSSID subfield is present in the Enhanced Broadcast Services Request Tuple field and the EBCS non-AP STA requests to obtain the target AP’s EBCS related information; otherwise, the Target AP BSSID Present subfield is not present and the EBCS non-AP STA does not request to obtain the target AP’s EBCS related information.

 The Broadcast Action subfield values are defined in Table 9-340j (Broadcast Action field values):

 Table 9-340j—Broadcast Action field values